exonum/exonum-doc/src/advanced/consensus/requests.md

   structure)
 - If the list of nodes having the data to be requested is empty, cancel request
-- Otherwise, make one more request attempt and start a new timer
+- Otherwise, make one more request attempt to another node from the list of nodes that should have the requested data and start a new timer

 ## Algorithm for requests processing